 From both a criminal and civil trial perspective, it is essential that a forensic expert be able to communicate that vital information in an effective and compelling manner so as to maximize its value.
 The ability to do that is rarely innate and is something that can be learned and practiced.
 This course is designed to teach experts how to become effective expert witnesses.

 This highly rated course is dynamic and combines lectures, demonstration and moot court practice.

 Since 2006, this course has been presented at various locations in Canada and the United States for federal and state investigative agencies, forensic laboratories, provincial regulatory agencies, provincial and municipal police services and other professional groups.

-This course fulfills the 24 hour Courtroom Training requirement for the Law Enforcement and Emergency Services Video Association (LEVA) Forensic Video Analyst Certification Program.
+NOTE: This course fulfills the 24 hour Courtroom Training requirement for the Law Enforcement and Emergency Services Video Association (LEVA) Forensic Video Analyst Certification Program.

 This course will provide participants with a substantial amount of useful and practical information.
 Topics covered include the following:

 - Content areas

 - The role of the prosecutor, defense attorney, judge and jury